Bank Statement Import Software for Australian Accountants

 Manual import managementReconlink

-Non-CDR clientsChase client for statement, download, reformat, uploadClient emails PDF or CSV to a per-client address; Reconlink parses automatically
+Ad-hoc clientsChase client for statement, download, reformat, uploadClient emails PDF or CSV to a per-client address; Reconlink parses automatically

 PDF statementsManual data extraction or third-party conversionNative PDF parsing built against Australian bank formats